About the Acceptance of Wearing Face Masks in Times of a Pandemic

 Ethical Approval: The general study design (psychophysical testing) was given ethical approval by the local ethics committee of the University of Bamberg.

-Keywords: COVID-19, virus, face masks, acceptance, psychology, pandemic
+Keywords: perceived strangeness, social acceptance, COVID-19, virus, face masks, psychology, pandemic

 Suggested Citation: Suggested Citation